niiicolai/discord-bot/README.md

 1. **Create a new command file**

-Create a new file in the [src/commands](src/commands) directory and extend the base class.
+Create a new file in the [src/commands](src/commands) directory.
 The file name should be the command name in camelCase, for example `time.js`.

 2. **Create a new class that extends the base class**